-A toxic relationship can be emotionally draining, and thus, it is crucial you read the signs and take the necessary steps.
-Read this post to understand the signs of a toxic relationship and what you can do about it.
+A toxic relationship can drain you emotionally, and thus, you must interpret the signs and take the necessary steps.
+Continue reading this post to understand the manifestations of a toxic relationship and what you can do about it.

 What Is A Toxic Relationship?

 Before we dive into the signs of a toxic relationship, let’s first try to understand what a toxic relationship is.
 The term ‘toxic relationship’ was coined by Lillian Glass, a California-based communication and psychology expert in her 1995 book Toxic People.
 She defines a toxic relationship as, “Any relationship [between people who] don’t support each other, where there’s conflict and one seeks to undermine the other, where there’s competition, where there’s disrespect and a lack of cohesiveness.”
 (1).

 At one moment, you think your partner loves you more than anything, but the next moment, you feel you just assumed the love that was never there.
 You sometimes regret getting into this relationship, as it seems difficult to keep up with your partner.
 If you can relate to this, read on as we help you identify the signs of a toxic relationship.

 Your every move is questioned, and your opinions do not matter.
 Such things stem due to a lack of mutual trust.
 When your partner doesn’t trust you, they will get down to micromanaging everything.
 This might leave you suffocated and exhausted.
 Trust is the foundation for any healthy relationship, and if that is lacking in your relationship, it will turn toxic.

 2. Communication issues